khajimatov/intern/typescript/Examples/websocket-chat/README.md

-Написать клиентское приложения для чата на websocket. При входе в чат должны отображаться все юзеры, которые в данный момент онлайн. При входе нового пользователя в чат всем клиентам приходит сообщение, что такой-то пользователь вошел. Он должен добавиться в список активных пользователей. При выходе пользователя - сообщение о выходе, также удаляется из списка.

-При каждом входе в чат нужно выводить форму с возможностью ввести username, после этого всем клиентам выводится сообщение, что пользователь вошел в чат, он появляется в списке активных пользователей и получает возможность отправить сообщение. На странице должна появиться соответствующая форма. Дизайн произвольный
+# Websocket chat with TypeScript

+> ugly UI version.

+---

+Write a client application for chat on websocket.
+When entering the chat room, all users who are currently online should be displayed.
+When a new user enters the chat, all clients receive a message that so-and-so user is logged in.
+He must be added to the list of active users.
+When the user leaves - the message about leaving is also removed from the list.

+At each entry into the chat you need to display a form with the possibility of entering the username, after that all customers receive a message that the user is in the chat, he appears in the list of active users and gets the opportunity to send a message.
+The page should display the appropriate form.
+Free design

 Base url: 159.69.30.195:8001
 WS endpoint: /chat

 On connect message:
-to connected client: {type: "CONNECTED", message: "Send your username to join chat", connectedUsers: string[]}
+To connected client: {type: "CONNECTED", message: "Send your username to join chat", connectedUsers: string[]}

 Actions:
 SET_USERNAME
-request: {type: “SET_USERNAME”, username: string}
+request: {type: "SET_USERNAME", username: string}
 response:
 to connected client: {type: "LOGGED_IN", messages: [{username: string, text: string}]}
 to all clients: {type: "NEW_USER", username: string}

 CREATE_MESSAGE
-request: {type: “CREATE_MESSAGE”, message: string}
+request: {type: "CREATE_MESSAGE", message: string}
 response:
 to all clients: {type: "NEW_MESSAGE", message: {
                 username: string